The Florida Conservation Group is a not-for-profit 501(c)(3) organization.

 Jim is a passionate advocate for Florida agriculture and conservation, and is a spokesperson for ranchers across the state on the need for conservation funding to protect Florida.
-He served as president of the FL Cattleman’s Association, past chairman of the FL Cattleman’s Foundation, chairman of the National Cattleman’s Beef Association PAC and he currently sits on the board of the Florida Agriculture Center and Horse Park, Archbold Biological Station and numerous other agricultural committees.
+He served as president of the FL Cattleman’s Association, past chairman of the FL Cattleman’s Foundation, chairman of the National Cattleman’s Beef Association PAC and he currently sits on the board of the Florida Agriculture Center and Horse Park and numerous other agricultural committees.
 Jim’s son, J.J.
-Strickland and daughter in law Sara reside in Washington D.C.
+Strickland, daughter in law Sara and granddaughter Quinn reside in Washington D.C.

 Julie holds the position of Florida and Gulf Programs Manager for the National Wildlife Refuge Association.
 Julie has over 20 years’ experience working in the conservation field.
 Julie has a wide breadth of experience and knowledge, from working as a wildlife biologist and land manager to land protection implementation and advocating for land conservation funding and programs.